elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-5-troubleshoot-vcenter-server-and-esxi-host-management.md

 permalink: /2013/01/vcap5-dca-objective-6-5-troubleshoot-vcenter-server-and-esxi-host-management/
 dsq_thread_id:
   - 1405000988
-categories:
+categories: ['certifications', 'vcap5-dca', 'vmware']
-  - Certifications
-  - VCAP5-DCA
-  - VMware
-tags:
+tags: ['esx_firewall', 'hostd']
-  - VCAP5-DCA
 ---

 ### Identify CLI commands and tools used to troubleshoot management issues

 The easiest thing to try is to restart the management agents.
 Here is how that looks like: